 Outsourcing workers in the Philippines are cooped up in crowded offices all day.
 Many of these offices have centralized air conditioning; if not maintained well, they may cause several health problems among employees.
 Because outsourcing employees often work long hours and change their shifts with little time to prepare, they're vulnerable to developing a variety of health problems.
-Here are three significant respiratory problems that BPO and KPO workers may have to deal with while working for offshore service providers.
+Here are three significant respiratory problems that impact sourcing workers may have to deal with while working in call centers.

 Upper Respiratory Tract Infections

 A research study of outsourcing workers in the Philippines revealed that Filipinos rarely develop life-threatening diseases while working as call center agents.
 They may have problems sleeping during the day, but they generally have average or above average health.

 The most common health problems that were cited by the respondents included "colds and cough, fever and flu, and asthma resulting from too much smoking."
 With the exception of asthma caused by smoking, all these problems can be categorized as upper respiratory tract infections.

 Colds and flu are the most common cases of infection.
 They may have similar symptoms, but they're caused by different viruses.